 Home inversion therapy is becoming more and more popular as people seek out simple, non-medical solutions to their back, nerve, and joint pains.
-According to a clinical research study published by highly respected Newcastle University in England in 2007, inversion therapy prevented 77% of a study group from having to undergo painful, dangerous back surgery.
+According to a clinical research study published by the highly respected Newcastle University in England in 2007, inversion therapy prevented 77% of a study group from having to undergo painful, dangerous back surgery.
 In contrast, among the group of subjects that received only physical therapy (as opposed to physical therapy plus inversion table therapy), 78% of people who had been told they needed back surgery did indeed end up needing to go through with the procedure.
 These are startling results and have led to an upsurge in people with back pain trying out this low-intervention therapy.

 A Blend of Performance and Value

 Tables range in price from about $100 all the way up to $700+.
-The Ironman High Capacity Gravity 3000 Inversion Table (also known as model number 5800) is on the more affordable end, coming in at just under $200.
+The Ironman High Capacity Gravity 3000 Inversion Table (also known as model number 5800) is on the more affordable end, coming in at just over $200.
 The table comes with a host of features for comfort and convenience, without giving you sticker shock.
 Made by Ironman Fitness (affiliated with the Ironman Triathlon), maker of award-winning fitness equipment, it’s no surprise that this product is engineered to give you reliable performance and durability.
 The Ironman name is synonymous with endurance, stamina, and quality throughout the entire fitness industry.

 Whether you’re looking to relieve back pain caused by extended sitting or standing, help joint pain and inflammation that comes with age, or increase your circulation and improve your posture, the Gravity 3000 will be a valuable partner in your fitness goals.
 While some inexpensive tables only hold up to 300 lbs., the Ironman High Capacity Gravity 3000 supports up to 350 lbs., offering a reasonably priced option for a variety of body types.
 Not only can the Ironman inversion table elongate your spine and improve blood flow, it offers a bevy of other unexpected benefits as well: